receptron/graphai_samples/README.md

 ### metachat.yaml

 This application dynamically generates an AI agentapp, which acquires the name, address and phone number from the user, using the reception.yaml as an example.

+### wikipedia_rag.yaml

+This appilcation performs an in-memory RAG using a Wikipedia article as the data source.